 If you locate anything that looks like your property, notify the police immediately and seek advice.
 Never contact the seller without police assistance and approval.
 Doing so potentially puts your safety at risk, and no property is worth your health or well-being.

 Visit Local Shops

-Sometimes thieves steal things to commit other crimes with them.
+Sometimes thieves steal things to commit other crimes.
 If your stolen property is used in another crime, it becomes evidence and you may not be able to get it back.
-In the very least, you need to file a legal claim for the property and stay in touch with the police department to see what the ongoing status of it is.
+At the very least, you need to file a legal claim for the property and stay in touch with the police department to see what the ongoing status of it is.
 Some property gets returned after a trial or investigation concludes, but this depends on the details of the specific case.

 It is easy to be demoralized upon discovering your property stolen.
 However, do not give up hope.
 The police department is often overwhelmed and does not always have the resources needed to follow-up on your case.
 Doing your research increases your chances of recovering at least some of your property while also possibly leading to the arrest of someone who has stolen from multiple people.